JOE BOGANNY 1874 - 1943

 In time sibling rivalry ensued, the brothers each claiming to be the 'Originators of Comedy Risley' in The Era's Classified Ads during the late 1890's for all to see, briefly they produced separate acts until in 1900 Joe went his separate way, took on the name 'Boganny' and formed The Boganny Troupe announced in The Era on 7th Jul 1900.
 Joe Boganny and The Boganny Troupe first appeared at The Empire Theatre, Bristol on 6th July 1901, billed as 'The Originators of Comedy Risley' with 'The Lunatic Bakers', in association with Hamilton & Poole's Myriorama Tour which he played for over two decades and which made his name famous.

-Later he produced, with enormous success, 'The Opium Fiends', 'Five Minutes in China Town', 'Fun in a Bakehouse', Crazy College Boys' and others.
+Later he produced, with enormous success, 'The Opium Fiends', 'Five Minutes in China Town', 'Fun in a Bakehouse', Crazy College Boys' and many others.
 All these Acts along with other troupes of tumblers and Risley performers of a similar nature he toured, building up a considerable reputation which he enjoyed in this particular sphere all his life.
 Boganny had played nearly every leading Music Hall & Theatre in the British Isles, including The Palladium in London where he appeared often, and toured Europe, the USA regularly, Australia, and other countries.

 Commanded by The King, Edward V11 to appear at Buckingham Palace on 6th July 1907, being congratulated by His Most Gracious Majesty on his triumphant success., appeared at the first Royal Command Performance before King George V & Queen Mary at The Palace Theatre, Shaftesbury Ave, London on 1st July 1912., and again on 29th July 1913 Joe Boganny and his Lunatic Bakers were commanded to perform at Buckingham Palace for King George V, Queen Mary and the Royal Party.